Ethics, Politics, and Economics

 8. A course in Game Theory, choosing from EP&E 220, 231, 295, 297, or ECON 159

-Major requirements
+Major REQUIREMENTS

 The following are examples of possible areas of concentration: distributive justice, government regulation of market economies, environmental policy, philosophy of law, gender relations, democracy and multiculturalism, contemporary approaches to public policy, war and coercion, war crimes and crimes against humanity, medical ethics, international political economy, philosophy of the social sciences, social theory and ethics, cultural analysis and political thought, and civil society and its normative implications.
-However, students may wish to frame their own concentration more precisely.
+However, students may wish to frame their own area of concentration more precisely.

 Credit/D/Fail Students admitted to the major may take one of their Ethics, Politics, and Economics courses Credit/D/Fail, excluding the seminar in which the senior essay is written.
 Such courses count as non-A grades in calculations for Distinction in the Major.